The Difference Between Collagen Protein and Gelatin

 A lot of people have been asking me about the difference between collagen protein and gelatin.
-Both are great ways to upgrade the appearance of your skin and improve joints, flexibility, sleep, and recovery.
+Both are great ways to support healthy skin, joints and bones.
 I’ll explore all that below.
 First, here’s a quick primer on the differences between collagen and gelatin.
 Despite similar names and ingredients, they behave quite differently in food.

 Is gelatin the same as collagen?

 Collagen protein powder consists of collagen peptides, which dissolve into hot and cold liquids completely.
 It’s heat-stable and pretty much flavorless so you can mix it into just about anything to get more bioavailable amino acids into your diet.
 Collagen protein is perfect to add to coffee, tea, smoothies and even soup.

 Gelatin dissolves in hot liquids, and when it cools, it sets into a firm gel.
 That’s how you get jiggly desserts and snacks.

 Bulletproof Collagelatin is gelatin with extra benefits (and no sugar or junk).
 It’s a mix of collagen and gelatin.
 Collagelatin works just like the gelatin packets you can find in any grocery store, except it’s made from better ingredients and it guaranteed to have the amino acids you need to build more collagen in your body.

 Use Collagelatin if you’re making gummies, Bulletproof -Bake Keto Pumpkin Pie or anything else you want to hold together.
 Collagelatin is a versatile tool in the kitchen.
 A small amount will also give amazing chewiness to brownies or thicken up a curry or sauce (just don’t add too much).